-Spearmint wax melts deliver a zingy, robust menthol aroma that may clear sinuses.
-But did you know that this compelling power packer may also aid concentration?
+Spearmint wax melts deliver a zingy, robust menthol aroma that is sure to invigorate your senses.
 Research performed by the Neuroscience Department at the University of Northumbria found a distinct difference when comparing the outcomes of using ylang-ylang and spearmint essential oils for aromatherapy.
 Their research found that peppermint & spearmint aromatherapy enhanced the memory of test subjects, while ylang-ylang impaired the memory of test subjects.
 So next time you want to reach for that cup of Colombian as an afternoon pick-me-up, skip the crash and indulge in melting spearmint wax melts instead!

 A clinical trial published by The Smell and Taste Treatment and Research Foundation discovered that the smell of apples had a positive effect on reducing the severity of migraines.
 They found that the smell of apples may reduce the migraine’s brain-thumping symptoms.
 Inhalation may be the most direct way to ease a migraine, since the chemical messengers in the nasal cavity have direct access to the brain.
 For treading migraines, we always recommend seeing a medical professional for medical advice.
-For more mild stress relief you can also try melting an apple wax melt with a full-bodied, orchard or Macintosh scent to enhance your aromatherapy experience.
+For more mild stress relief you can also try melting an apple wax melt with a full-bodied, orchard or Macintosh scent, to enhance your aromatherapy experience.

 Cinnamon wax melt scents yield a hint of clove and spicy warmth, making them a bold seasonal fragrance.
 This sweet-smelling spice may also sharpen your mind!
 Research performed by Wheeling Jesuit University found that inhaling cinnamon scents improved participants’ scores on tasks related to attention processes, virtual recognition memory, and motor skill response times.
-Known for their festive sparkling fragrance, many people also burn cinnamon wax melts year-round for their aromatherapy benefits.
+Known for their festive sparkling fragrance, we recommend melting Cinnamon Wax Melts when you're multitasking and have a lot to juggle!